ivanpustogarov/torscan/README.md

 "TorScan: Tracing Long-lived Connections and Differential Scanning Attacks" by Alex Biryukov, Ivan Pustogarov, and Ralf Philipp Weinmann.
 (https://www.freehaven.net/anonbib/papers/torscan-esorics2012.pdf)

+(Tested on Debin 8.6 (jessie) and Ubuntu 14.04.
+Probably will not work on Ubuntu 16.04;
+will not work on MacOS)

 Setup
 ===============